devsoc-unsw/trainee-woodelf-24t2/README.md

 echo "https://api.cloudflare.com/client/v4/pages/webhooks/deploy_hooks/ENDPOINT_GOES_HERE" > .env
 ```
 you can now use the `rebuild` script in the root of the repository to initiate manual deployments without having to push changes to `main`.

+## level editor

+you can create your own yellowshirt levels using the [panoproc](https://github.com/lachlanshoesmith/panoproc) level editor. installation and usage instructions can be found in that repository's readme.